NL33/electron-git/znext.md

 just like in terminal--you separately go into the directory from the terminal.
 Difference here--the doc is not already saved into that project.
 So just need a button to save the doc into the project.

 # Just Completed
-open dialog and select file
+got title of doc and display it in window.

 # Next

-get path of folder, and display it on app commit changes to folder
+commit changes to folder
   --add doc to folder
   --commit changes.